yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

         print("Starting Ec2 : {} ".format( instance['InstanceId'] ))
         ec2.start_instances(InstanceIds=[ instance['InstanceId'] ])
 ```
-> Using enviroment varibles to fetch that tag and region details from variable and this is using to start that ec2 instance which we created with this script.
+> Using environment variables to fetch that tag and region details from variable and this is used to start that ec2 instance which we created with this script.

 _lambda_code/stop/stop.py_
 ```